 - Applicant’s work appears to be highly regarded by peers.
 Think about: Has she been featured in media placements, policy briefs, or academic journals?
 Does her work suggest that she is an influencer in the field?
 (10 pts)

 - Applicant outlines clear areas for growth potential in her career.
 Applicant demonstrates excitement, passion, and motivation for her field of work.
-Higher scores will be reserved for applicants who specifically demonstrate how they’d like to continue to improve in the topic of the year.
+Higher scores will be reserved for applicants who specifically demonstrate how they will improve their work on the subject of the theme of the year.
 (10 pts)

 - Applicant shows a clear level of involvement in mentoring, supporting and/or empowering female students, colleagues or other women in STEM.
 Applicant provides specific examples when possible and demonstrates passion and drive to create a gender-inclusive STEM environment.
 (10 pts)

 - Applicant clearly demonstrates how her work accounts for gender in the subject topic area.
-She explains how her work specifically enables women to be change agents in the topic area.
+She explains how her work specifically enables women to be change agents in the field of that year’s theme.
 (9 pts)

 - Applicant provides examples of how she strives to improve opportunities for women in STEM.
 Applicants should note any involvement in/with or membership in organizations focused on gender inclusivity.
 Applicant provides details about the organization and her unique role/contribution.
 (6 pts)